-The angle of projectile would be the angle at which the ball will be thrown through.
+The angle of projectile would be the angle at which the ball will be thrown through the target.
 The angle that the projectile will make with its horizontal axis is the angle of throw.
-This angle is important because the ball will reach the target if the throw was at the correct angle.
-Slingshot takes the target by making some angle and that angle calculates by the horizontal surface so when the ball will throw it will throw at some angle.
+This angle is important because the ball will reach the target if the throw ball was at the correct angle.
+Slingshot takes the target by making some angle and that angle calculates by the horizontal surface so when the ball will be thrown it will go at some angle.